tpflug/ISQA3420Project/UseCases.md

 ### Use Case #2

 * Title: Apply policy against the vulnerability of the package
-* Primary Actor:
+* Primary Actor: Manager
-* Goal in Context:
+* Goal in Context: To determine whether the external source code's risks exceeds the allowed level of vulnerability set by the policys governing this.
-* Stakeholders:
+* Stakeholders: Developer / Manager
-* Preconditions:
+* Preconditions: Vulerability information has been appropirately gathered and stored.
+Policy database is up to date.
-* Main Success Scenario:
+* Main Success Scenario: Manager sends project vulnerability information to be checked against policy and recieves a valid response detailing whether or not the project passes policy.
-* Failed End Conditions:
+* Failed End Conditions:  Manager is unable to pull valid project and vulnerability information.
+Manager cannot access policy database.
+Policy check returns false positive result.
-* Trigger:
+* Trigger: Project information recieved by Manager.

 ### Use Case #3